Signed in as:

 Elaine Furst

-Here's an article on MDLinx that I thought you might be interested in:
+Here's an article on MDLinx that I thought you might find interesting, especially if you're involved in patient education related to chronic illness such as scleroderma:

 These simple habits could make your brain 8 years younger, study finds: